What should I do if another bird interferes with a nest I’m watching?

 Both native and non-native species have been known to take over nests of other birds.
 The most common non-native nest usurpers in North America are House Sparrows and European Starlings.
 We have more information and tips for legally managing these species here.

 Native birds, on the other hand, are protected by federal law in North America; it is illegal to disturb the nest or eggs of any native bird species.
-Though it may not be pleasant to observe, nests and eggs of native species should not be tampered with, including the native Brown-headed Cowbird.
-House Wrens, for example, are native yet commonly puncture eggs of other cavity-nesting species.
+There are similar laws in other parts of the world—please check with your country’s wildlife authorities if you are unsure.
+Though it may not be pleasant to observe, nests and eggs of native species should not be tampered with, including the native brood parasites, such as the Brown-headed Cowbird in North America.
+House Wrens, for example, are native in North and South America, yet commonly puncture eggs of other cavity-nesting species.
 For this reason, some nest box landlords prefer not to host House Wrens.
-If you prefer not to attract House Wrens, make sure your nest boxes are far from shrubs or woods, or add more boxes to help reduce competition.
+If you prefer not to attract House Wrens, make sure your nest boxes are far from shrubs or forests, or add more boxes to help reduce competition.